 - 2003-The Meridian 580 has the looks a real YACHT with the fit & finish that one expects when paying over a million dollars for a new boat.
 They’ve really “dialed it in” nicely!
 Excellent fabrics & wood work.
 Teak looking (Flexiteek) material on aft-deck & swim platform and dingy area of the flybridge is beautiful.
 The flybridge seating is beautiful and the helm and companion seat is very high quality.
 The new designed one piece salon windows really ‘pop the boats off’ (but don’t open like the 5788s) but I really don’t like where they put the salon TV, which really wasn’t necessary in this day and age of pop-up and hidden Plasma screens.
 The 5788 salon layout was more user friendly (ie; places to nap).
 Flat Screen TVs in master & guest staterooms are sharp looking.
 Engine room is so much larger with the Cummins Diesels versus the physically larger M.A.N diesels.
-Many system and fitting upgrades on the 580 Meridian over the 5788′s.
+There’s many system and fitting upgrades on the 580 Meridian over the 5788′s.

 - BAYLINER 4788 HISTORY; (differences between 4588′s)